 Her second book, Chasing Chopin: A Musical Journey Across Three Centuries, Four Countries and a Half-Dozen Revolutions was published by Simon & Schuster in August 2020 and in paperback in August 2021.
 She lives in New York City and Hudson.

-“10 Fingers, 2 Feet and 5,000 Pipes, Breathing Life Into the Present,” an op-ed piece in the New York Times, published July 17, 2020.
+“5,000 Pipes and Endless Invention” an op-ed piece in the New York Times, published July 17, 2020.
 I gratefully acknowledge a correction sent by a reader, William H. Armstrong, author of Organs for America: The Life and Work of David Tannenberg, who pointed me to this early American organ builder.
 In my article I should have said there there were not many organ builders in this country in 1802 when the instrument at St. Paul’s Chapel was delivered to New York City.
 Mr. Armstrong also sent a link to a video about the restoration of Tannenberg’s organ in Winston-Salem, NC, which includes a helpful demonstration of the old bellows system that powered the first organs, and the “moonshot engineering” of these early instruments.

 Chopin Polonaise, op.
 40, no. 1 (“Polonaise Militaire”), performed by Arthur Rubinstein, for the Library of Congress’s National Recording Registry, published September 2021